zaimramlan/java-katmana-web-app/README.md

 -------

 - if you get `java.lang.OutOfMemoryError: PermGen space`, the just restart the server.
 The java process may need to be killed manually in task manager.
+- Or, you could upgrade to java 8.

 Endpoints
 ---------

-- All endpoints follor basic CRUD mechanism. (resource here is the type of resource such as user or points)
+- All endpoints follow basic CRUD mechanism. (resource here is the type of resource such as user or points)
     - INDEX endpoint at `GET /resources`
         - Will return list of resource in JSON form.
         - By default all index endpoint will return a maximum of 100 record.